open-edge-platform/infra-onboarding/onboarding-manager/README.md

 - `test` to run the unit test
 - `go-tidy` to update the Go dependencies and regenerate the `go.sum` file
 - `build` to build the project and generate executable files
-- `docker-build` to build the Inventory Docker container
+- `docker-build` to build the onboarding-manager Docker container

 - For more information on how to onboard an edge node, refer to the [user guide on onboarding an edge node][user-guide-onboard-edge-node].